suits-rpg/rules/lib/rules/combat.md

 til your wounds is above Body x 2 wounds.

 Mangled, on the other hand, is a dramatic, messy death;

+#### Healing

+If you are resting, you automatically heal a point of Wounds every day; 2, if you draw under Body - Wounds.
+If your wounds are greater than your body, you heal 1 point of Wounds if you draw under Body * 2 - Wounds, and 1/2 a point of Wounds if you do not.

+If you are under the care of a doctor, they can heal another 1/2 point of wounds every day they draw under their Skill
+ - your Wounds.
+They must spend at least an hour tending you, so a doctor can help multiple people per day.

 ### Your Power Bonus